 If you are broken down in the middle of an intersection your number one priority is to find someone who can come rescue you quickly.
 Unfortunately doing a search on Google will only find you the closest Tow truck office and not the actual tow truck.
 This usually means that you need to call a few tow truck operators before you find someone with an available truck that can come get you in less than an hour.

 Price is usually a secondary concern and you are not in a great position to negotiate anyway.
 Not surprisingly most tow trucks have a 100% close rate on incoming calls for help (if they have an available truck).

 The solution to these problems is to use an “Uber for Tow Trucks” app.
-Only recently have such apps become open for business:
+Here are the currently available options:

 - Urgent.ly – Available nationwide (USA) and fully integrated with MapQuest.

 - Honk – Available nationwide (USA).